No pricing info available

 AGEL a.s. - Nemocnice Prostějov, located in Bucharova, Prague, Czech Republic offers patients Cancer Screening procedures among its total of 52 available procedures, across 8 different specialties.
 Currently, there's no pricing information for Cancer Screening procedures at AGEL a.s. - Nemocnice Prostějov, as all prices are available on request only.
 All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

-Sanus sanatorium - First Private Surgery Center, located in Bucharova, Prague, Czech Republic offers patients Cancer Screening procedures among its total of 31 available procedures, across 8 different specialties.
-Currently, there's no pricing information for Cancer Screening procedures at Sanus sanatorium - First Private Surgery Center, as all prices are available on request only.
-All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are accredited by ISO Certification - International Organization for Standardization
+Sanus sanatorium - First Private Surgery Center, can be found in Bucharova, Prague, Czech Republic and offers its patients Cancer Screening procedures as well as 31 other procedures, across 8 different procedure categories.
+At present, there is no pricing information for Cancer Screening procedures at Sanus sanatorium - First Private Surgery Center.
+The pricing information is quite specialised, so it's only available on request.
+A small team of medical professionals undertake all procedures at the Hospital, with 3 in total, and Sanus sanatorium - First Private Surgery Center is accredited by just one known accreditations institute, ISO Certification - International Organization for Standardization

 European Patient Service, located in Bucharova, Prague, Czech Republic offers patients Cancer Screening procedures among its total of 73 available procedures, across 18 different specialties.
 Currently, there's no pricing information for Cancer Screening procedures at European Patient Service, as all prices are available on request only.
 All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes